jwa-lab/tokenization-service/README.md

 ## How to setup Dev environment:

 1. Start a minilab locally: https://github.com/jwa-lab/minilab
-2. Start the supporting services (item-store, elasticsearch) by running `docker-compose up` in this folder
+2. Start the mock server: `node ./mock-server/index.js` (mimics an item-store.
+You may also start the real item-store from its repository)
-3. Start the service in dev mode which will automatically deploy a new Smart Contract for you upon startp.
+3. Start the service in dev mode which will automatically deploy a new Smart Contract for you upon startup.
 This should only be used in development mode and not in production!

 ```
 ./run dev